12345yyz/Optimized-design-and-performance-testing-of-electro-fluidic-soft-actuator/README.md

-This is a video from the paper optimized design and performance testing of electro-fluidic soft actuator
+The following video presents the findings of a study conducted by the paper's authors, entitled "Optimized Design and Performance Testing of Electro-Fluidic Soft Actuators."